 Hi, I'm Christine.

+I believe strongly that my research must do something to contribute positive change in this field.
 Maybe you can relate?
-Maybe you’re where I was a few years ago, just starting you graduate studies with no idea how the heck to write a literature review, much less a thesis.
+Maybe you’re where I was a few years ago - just starting your graduate studies with no idea how the heck to write a literature review, must less a thesis.
 Or maybe you’ve already graduated from school and you’re wondering, now what!?

 I originally began Valentine Academia as an outlet to write about what I was learning about in graduate school and to share my research projects.
 I felt like it was a great way to combine my interests in writing and research, and to express myself creatively.
 However, I quickly realized that there were very few online resources that focused specifically on educational administration + leadership research.
 Suddenly, my blog had a new purpose: to help other researchers learn how to write and do research in this field.